padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 });
 ```

-When you display your layer over the base map, make sure you turn off the ROI polygon for improved image visualisation.
+When you display your layer over the base map, make sure you turn off the ROI polygon for improved visualisation.
 You turn off the ROI polygon by hovering your mouse over the **Geometry Imports** and untick the box to the geometry name.

 ### Clip an image to a region of interest (ROI)

 Through the visualisation, you can see that your ROI is just a fraction of the image.
 To confine your analysis to your ROI, you must clip the image to the ROI.
-In the **Docs** tab, locate the image object and the clip method under this object, as shown below.
+Go to **Docs**, locate the image object (i.e., **ee.Image**)and the **clip** method under this object, as shown below.

 ![image](https://github.com/user-attachments/assets/07d91ff6-a8a6-49be-9311-bb464a5afeb5)